Cooperation with the Ministry of Science and Technology (MOST) of the People’s Republic of China

-Facilitate the transfer of technology;
+- Facilitate the transfer of technology;

-Maintain a comprehensive, steady and long term cooperation through the support of researchers’ mobility, and the networking of industries, universities and research institutions to generate mutually beneficial win-win research.
+Maintain a comprehensive, steady, and long-term cooperation through the support of researchers’ mobility, and the networking of industries, universities and research institutions to generate mutually beneficial win-win research.

+The 2019 Call had focused on providing support to the marine / maritime and transport sectors.
 Owing to the level of interest received in the 2019 Call, the 2020 Call again supported the sectors of marine / maritime and transport.
-The 2020 Call also saw the addition of the Digital Technologies Sector.
+The 2020 Call also saw the addition of the Digital Technologies sector.

 Surface Engineering for Additive Manufactured parts used in marine transportation (SEAM)

 SEAM is a two-year research project funded by the Malta Council for Science and Technology (MCST) and the Ministry of Science and Technology (MOST), China, as per grant agreement number SINO-MALTA-2019-02.
 The project has a budget of €350,000 and the two collaborating entities are the University of Malta (UM) and Southeast University (SEU), China.
 Through this project, researchers and academics at UM shall develop an international scientific collaboration with their Chinese counterparts.
 In addition, a number of researchers will be employed and will also be given the opportunity to conduct postgraduate (both MSc and PhD) studies.